 Call Today: 304.594-1800

-West Virginia Coal Mine Injury and Death Lawyer
+Why Should You Hire a West Virginia Coal Mine Injury Attorney?

 Many workers and their families are unaware that West Virginia has a second avenue for compensation for injured employees.
 West Virginia coal miners can also pursue additional compensation through a lawsuit from the coal mine company, equipment manufacturer, property owner, or subcontractor if it can be proved that the miner was intentionally placed in harm’s way which resulted in serious injuries or untimely death (deliberate intent).